 We are committed to making public library services available to all New Brunswickers including people with print disabilities.

-- Sign up for the Talking Book Service to access reading material in alternative formats such as DAISY and MP3 audio books on CD, braille, described video, e-audio, e-text or e-braille.
+- The Talking Book Service: to access reading material in alternative formats such as DAISY and MP3 audio books on CD, braille, described video, e-audio, e-text or e-braille.
 These formats can be accessed at your public library or can be mailed to your home.

 - The Books by Mail Service: to have library items mailed to your home, free of charge.

 The Moncton Public Library also provides access to a specialized computer workstation with an adjustable desk, track ball mouse and SystemAccess, Zoomtext, OpenBook and Kurzweil programs.